Perfect Pea Salad

 Or, prep the ingredients and whisk together the dressing the day before.
 Store everything in the refrigerator in separate containers, then put it all together just before you eat!

-What else can I add to a pea salad recipe?
+What else can I add to pea salad?

-Other popular additions include crispy veggies like bell peppers and shredded carrots or leftover ham in place of the bacon.
+Other popular additions to creamy pea salad include crispy veggies like bell peppers and shredded carrots or leftover ham in place of the bacon.

 You can also slice up some hard boiled eggs and swap out the cheddar for your favorite variety of cheese.